feizc/Diffusion-RWKV/README.md

 ## Diffusion-RWKV: Scaling RWKV-Like Architectures for Diffusion Models <br><sub>Official PyTorch Implementation</sub>

 This repo contains PyTorch model definitions, pre-trained weights and training/sampling code for our paper scalable diffusion models with RWKV-like architectures (Diffusion-RWKV).
-It adopts a series of architectures adapted from the RWKV model used in the NLP, with requisite modifications tailored for diffusion model applied to image generation tasks.
+It builds a series of architectures adapted from the RWKV model used in the NLP, with requisite modifications tailored for diffusion model applied to image generation tasks.

 ![Diffusion-RWKV framework](visuals/framework.jpg)